 Chances are that whatever you aspire to become is something that is beyond your current zone of comfort.
 If it wasn’t, you’d already be doing it.
-Anytime you endeavor to make a change in your life, you will be met with resistance.
+As I wrote in The Pinocchio Principle: Becoming a Real Leader, anytime you endeavor to make a change in your life, you will be met with resistance.
 Whether that resistance takes the form of anxiety or doubt or plain old yellow-bellied fear, no amount of careful learning and preparation will completely alleviate it.

 Many of us (myself included) have spent years attempting to hone and refine our skill from a mental level before ever attempting to execute.
 The irony is the that most impactful and effective way to learn is often to simply do.
 In doing, we discover what works and what doesn’t and gain an intuitive feel for what we need to adapt to achieve the success we desire.
 Through trial and error our skill and effectiveness grow.